 Has your child somehow managed to find six hours to play Fortnite in the evening but cannot find 10 minutes to do his or her homework?
 So many students arrive at school groggy and half-asleep because they were on some sort of screen all night.
 And there’s often a kid who is late to school more often than they are on time.

 Creating consistent healthy routines for your child will help them be a better and happier student.
 Limiting screen time on school nights, taking away technology at a specific time, setting bedtimes and setting alarms are things that parents can do that will help their child be more successful each day.

-While some teachers are doing away with assigning homework, it is necessary for some subjects or grade levels.
+Homework is just a reality for some subjects or grade levels.
 In the older grades, some research shows a strong positive association between completing homework and higher academic achievement, partly because of the discipline, resilience and work habits it helps create.